-- Marinade your steak in a large ziplock bag for at least 30 minutes before cooking.
+- Marinate your steak in a large Ziploc bag for at least 30 minutes before cooking.

 - Preheat your oven to 350

 - Heat a large skillet to medium heat.
 Spray with cooking spay or drizzle a little olive oil on the inside.

 - Take a few pieces of carrots and snow peas and wrap the steak tightly around the vegetables.
 Secure with toothpicks.

 - Place steak wraps on baking sheet and let bake in oven for 10-15 minutes.